--QUERY

-Use this option when restoring Recovery Based Files (RBFs).
+-QUERY Use this option when restoring Recovery Based Files (RBFs).
 If a master RBF of the same name exists on disk, the system prompts you to state if you wish to overwrite the existing copy.
 If you answer YES, the system deletes the master and slave RBFs from disk, and restores the objects from tape; if you answer NO, the system continues with the next object to restore.
 If you omit this option, the system overwrites existing master RBFs of the same name, but not existing slave RBFs if they are slave files of a different master RBF; an error message is displayed and the restore is aborted.
 You can also use this option to instruct MAGRST to query you when restoring an EPF that is currently in use.
-For further information on RBFs, refer to the ROAM from your terminal.
+For further information on RBFs, refer to the ROAM Administrator's Guide . -TTY Instructs MAGRST to prompt you to enter the tape unit number from your terminal.
 All other information is taken from the CPL or COMI file.
-Use this option when running MAGRST from CPL or command input (COMI) files.
+Use this option when running MAGRST from CPL or command input (COMI) files. -UNLOAD Instructs MAGRST to rewind and unload the tape when the end of the tape is reached.